top of page

 kicking up the leaves.
 Now

-I loom, tracing the grain of wood
+I loom, tracing the sandbox’s grained wood

-in the October shade.
+in each groan of Victoria’s October shade.

 With every touch, my hands mingle